nandinijirobe/Poker-Hunter-X-Hunter-Version/README.md

 ## Overview
 In this project, we have implemented a networked version of the popular casino game 3 Card Poker using Java programming.
 The game utilizes event-driven programming and networking with Java Sockets.
-We designed the user interface (UI) using JavaFX.
+We designed the graphical user interface (GUI) using JavaFX.
 Our implementation not only allows up to four players to simultaneously log on to the [server](https://github.com/fhuan10/Poker-Game-Server) and participate in the game but also provides a visually appealing and interactive UI for an enhanced gaming experience.

 ## Authors
 [Flora Huang](https://github.com/fhuan10) & [Nandini Jirobe](https://github.com/nandinijirobe)